v12technology/v12technology.github.io/starting/aot_and_testing.md

 1. A maven plugin that generates an event processor as part of the build.

 ## Development process
-Integrate unit testing into the developer workflow with the following steps:
+Fluxtion integrates unit testing into the developer workflow as follows:
 1. Create a test class that extends the [BaseSeInprocessTest.java](https://github.com/v12technology/fluxtion/blob/2.10.9/generator/src/test/java/com/fluxtion/generator/util/BaseSepInprocessTest.java).
 Write a test case that creates the event processor using one of the sep parent methods.
 1. Fire events into the geneated processor and validate outputs or state of nodes using asserts/expectations.
 1. Add fluxtion maven plugin to generate the event processor at build time.